vinaysahu09/Simple-RAG-Application/README.md

 ```

 -   **Left Sidebar**: View the list of indexed PDF files.
+-   **File Upload**: Click "Choose File" and then the upload button to add new documents.
+-   **Search Box**: Type your question and hit "Ask AI".
 -   **Search Box**: Type your question and hit "Ask AI".
 -   **Results**: View the AI-generated answer, confidence score, and source references.